Viability of general relativity and modified gravity cosmologies using high-redshift cosmic probes: Cosmological observables and data

 \section{Cosmological observables and data}

 Throughout this work, we consider three datasets: $H(z)$ measurements from CC~\citep{Niu24}, luminosity distance (or distance modulus) measurements from SNIa~\citep{Scolnic2021}, and $[f\sigma_8](z)$ measurements.
-Tables containing CC and $[f\sigma_8](z)$ data used in this work are provided in Appendix~\ref{appendixA}, and SNIa data can be found in~\citep{Pantheon2022}.
+Table containing CC is provided in Appendix~\ref{appendixA}, while the data for $[f\sigma_8](z)$ and SNIa can be found in \cite{Skara2019} and \cite{Pantheon2022}, respectively.

 For $H(z)$, we use 31 measurements obtained using the cosmic chronometers technique (CC), a method that does not assume any cosmological model~\cite{Stern2009}.
 The CC technique estimates the derivative of redshift with respect to cosmic time by measuring the age difference between two ensembles of passively evolving massive galaxies at slightly different redshifts~\citep{Jimenez2001}.
 This approach avoids systematic errors associated with absolute age estimates by focusing on their relative age differences.
 The Hubble parameter is related to the derivative of redshift with respect to time by